AperanoGavin/flutter-Post-App/README.md

-Its a simple crud flutter app
+Its a simple crud flutter app with block architecture